sonyfe25cp/LeetCode-OJ/README.md

     Your algorithm should have a linear runtime complexity.
 Could you implement it without using extra memory?

-To find the duplicate, hashset is helpful but need two pass and extra memory.
+To find the duplicate, hashset is helpful but need extra memory.
 Where's better algorithm?

 ```java
 public class Solution {